smythp/intro-command-line/sections/grep.md

 Use the `grep` command to explore our .csv file a bit.
 What areas are best covered by the data set?

 If you want to get a little more milage out of the grep command, refer to [this tutorial on grep and regular expressions](https://www.digitalocean.com/community/tutorials/using-grep-regular-expressions-to-search-for-text-patterns-in-linux).
-Regular expressions provide ways to search for text in more advanced ways, including specific wildcards, matching ranges of characters such as letters and numbers, and detecting features such as the beginning and end of lines.
+Regular expressions (or regex) provide methods to search for text in more advanced ways, including specific wildcards, matching ranges of characters such as letters and numbers, and detecting features such as the beginning and end of lines.
+If you want to experiment with regular expressions in an easy-to-use environment, numerous regex test interfaces are available from [a simple google search](https://www.google.com/search?w&q=regex+tester), such as [RegExr](https://regexr.com/), which includes a handy cheat sheet.

 ## Before we finish...